thehyve/ohdsi-covid19-site/content/study/Covid19CharacterizationCharybdis/index.md

 study_usecase: [0]

 # Database identifiers of databases used for the study
-databases: [HIRA, STARR, CLARET, Columbia University Irving Medical Center, Veteran’s Affairs, UC Health Data Compass, University of Washington, SIDIAP]
+databases: [HIRA, STARR, CLARET, CUIMC, VA, UCHDC, UW, SIDIAP]

 # Conditions studied; if multiple conditions are being studied,
 # duplicate all keys under "conditions"